martinduke/wg-materials/interim-17-10/arrangements.md

 * Taxis, Uber, and Lyft are all easy to get downtown and will cost about $5.
 * The Monorail costs $2.25, and is accessible by elevator from the Westlake mezzanine.
 It is fast and fun.
 It drops you off by the Space Needle, which is a 15-minute walk from F5 but very convenient for several hotels.
 * Buses are frequent and convenient all day.
 From Westlake, you can catch a bus to F5 on 3rd Avenue.
 Routes 24 and 33 pass directly in front of the office; routes D, 1, 2, and 13 all pass with 5 blocks of it.
 If you’re going to use the bus at all on the trip, buy an [ORCA card](https://orcacard.com/) at the light rail ticket machine instead of a one-way train ticket.
 It works like farecards elsewhere in the world, and makes the train-to-bus transfer free.
+* There are numerous stationless bikeshare companies in Seattle.
+You can find their brightly colored bikes on the sidewalk or in their phone app, unlock them using your phone, and drop them off wherever you like after a $1 ride.
 * If the weather cooperates and you travel light, it is a pleasant and scenic walk along the waterfront.

 There is no need to rent a car in the central city.
 If you do, there is no free parking at F5.
 There are several pay lots nearby that charge about $10 a day.